 The busy modern person has much to do and worry about every day.
 Many of us work long hours and get little sleep.
-The occurrence of three meals a day at set times is increasingly rare.
-Various life pressures exhaust the body and mind, and issues like insomnia, memory loss, anxiety, fear, and depression are increasingly common.
-In a word, it’s fatigue.
+For many, it's even difficult to eat three proper meals a day.
+Various life pressures exhaust the body and mind, and issues such as insomnia, memory loss, anxiety, fear, and depression wear more and more people down.

-Many people think that getting more sleep and rest is the answer to all of these ills, but actually, this is not the answer to fatigue, as we learned from Dr. Wu Kuo-Pin, director of Taiwan Hsinyitang Chinese Medicine Clinic.
+Many people think that getting more sleep and rest is the answer to all of these ills, but actually, this isn't the answer to fatigue, as we learned from Dr. Wu Kuo-Pin, director of Taiwan Hsinyitang Chinese Medicine Clinic.

 But isn't sleep the cure-all we were led to believe?

-“It requires holistic solutions of both body and mind to release the pressure or suppressed emotions,” Dr. Wu said.
-This is what many people seek out therapists for.
+"It requires holistic solutions of both body and mind to release the pressure or suppressed emotions," Wu said.
+That's why many people seek out therapists.

 In these cases, sometimes the simple solution of breathing exercises can yield great results.

-“When this fatigue occurs, you can stand up and do chest-expanding and deep breathing exercises to inhale a large amount of oxygen into the lungs,” Dr. Wu instructed.
+"When this fatigue occurs, you can stand up and do chest-expanding and deep breathing exercises to inhale a large amount of oxygen into the lungs," Wu said.

 "Then move the cervical spine, and comb the hair so that the blood quickly and smoothly flows toward the brain, eliminating the brain fatigue."

-“It is necessary to rekindle the enthusiasm.
-Try to shift part of your attention to other activities, or change your work style and learning methods,” Dr. Wu said, adding that it is a time for learning the importance of “letting go” of things.
+"It is necessary to rekindle the enthusiasm.
+Try to shift part of your attention to other activities, or change your work style and learning methods," Wu said, adding that it's a time for learning the importance of "letting go" of things.

 The book says, "The five grains are the main sources for growth; the five fruits provide complementary nourishment; the five livestock are the main sources of energy; and the five vegetables are the main sources of supplement.
 The intake of them combined in a balanced way will help the body stay healthy and energetic."